Itinerary – 13 Day Central Australia Tour 2022

 Tenant Creek – Katherine

-On the road again, our destination is Katherine, at the junction with Victoria Highway, the major route to Northern Western Australia.
+On the road again, our destination is Katherine, at the junction of the Victoria Highway, the major route to Northern Western Australia.
 Katherine was the site of major flooding in 1998.
 On our way we pass through Renner Springs, Historic Daly Waters, Mataranka and of course a visit to the Mataranka thermal springs (the original We of the Never Never’s “Elsie Station” where hot, crystal clear water bubbles out of the ground continuously.
-Accommodation is at the IBIS Styles Katherine (Phone 08 8972 1744)
+Accommodation is at The Contour Hotel- Katherine (Ph: 08 8972 1744)

 Katherine – Darwin